About This Plan

 Working with various stakeholders, including residents in the neighborhoods, public institutions, as well as private entities, this Plan examines the nature of transitions between the city grid and waterways with an eye toward transforming those spaces into vibrant public places.

-This master plan will:
+This master plan:

 The Dayton Riverfront Plan centers on the greater downtown.
 Four waterways, the Great Miami River, the Stillwater River, the Mad River, and the Wolf Creek, reach into diverse segments of our community and converge to connect some of our region’s greatest assets.